elvisish/escoria-docs/advanced/faq.rst

 .. hint::

-   Remember the global ID of this `ESCItem`.
-You'll need it when you use the `custom` command.
+   Remember the global ID and name of this `ESCItem`.
+   You'll need them when you use the `custom` command.

 * Create your GDScript function in a .gd file and attach it to the child node as described above.
 This function can be called anything you want, but it